CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 For more information about showing and clearing interface counters, refer to {{<link url="Monitoring-Interfaces-and-Transceivers-with-NVUE" text="Monitoring Interfaces and Transceivers with NVUE">}}.

-### SFP Port Information
+### Show Module Information

-To verify SFP settings, run the NVUE `nv show interface <interface-id> transceiver` command or the `ethtool -m` command.
+To verify module settings, run the NVUE `nv show interface <interface-id> transceiver` command or the `ethtool -m` command.
 The following example shows the vendor, type and power output for swp1.

 ```
 cumulus@switch:~$ nv show interface swp1 transceiver